NORTHAMPTON — Edward Sawyer Harris passed away peacefully May 3, 2018 with his wife, Faye, and his three children by his side.

-Throughout his career and into retirement Ed was involved in the collection, selection and transfer of the company’s historical records which are electronically preserved in the Archives Department at the Du Bois Library at University Of Mass.
+Throughout his career and retirement he was involved in the collection, selection and transfer of the historical records of Rodney Hunt Company, now at the Archives Department at the Du Bois Library at the University of Massachusetts, Amherst, MA.